-1. Google Maps: Street View
+Google Maps: Street View

-- 1. Using a search of your choice (or our example 4040 Finch Ave East), scroll down the left panel, then click on the photo with the white circular arrow - 2.
-This will open a Street View of your location.
-Hold down the Control button on your keyboard, then Click, hold and drag your mouse to spin and tilt your perspective on the picture

-Notice: in the lower right corner, there are zoom tools and a compass to keep you oriented

-Notice: in the lower left corner is a little box which allows you to return to Map View and there is a little person representing "where you are" in the picture.

-- 3. If you hover your mouse pointer over the road, you will see a grey arrow, click to travel along the street. - 4.
+- 1. Using a search of your choice or our example 4040 Finch Ave East address, click on the photo on the left panel under the address search box - 2.
+This will open a "Street View" of your location.
+Click +Hold +Drag your mouse to spin and tilt your perspective on the picture - 3.
+Notice: above the zoom tools there is a compass (lower right corner) to keep you oriented - 4.
+Notice: in the lower left corner is a little box which allows you to return to Map View and there is a little person representing "where you are" in the picture. - 5.
+Notice: if you hover your mouse pointer over the road you will see a grey arrow, click to travel along the street. - 6.
 Practice with your mouse it takes a while to get used to but it can be fun to do some virtual exploring this way.

-2. Google Maps: Satellite View and 3D
+Google Maps: Satellite View and 3D

-- Using Chrome and Google Maps, type in any address.
+- Using Chrome and Google Maps, type in an address.
 I used 4040 Finch Ave East - 2.
 Click on Satellite View (lower left side of map) - 3.
-Zoom in and out by using the scroll wheel on your mouse OR use the + and zoom buttons on the lower right corner of the map. - 4.
+Zoom in and out by using the scroll wheel on your mouse OR - 4. use the + and zoom buttons on the lower right corner of the map. - 5.
 Notice the level of detail!

-- 5. Above the + and zoom buttons, you can click on 3D to see a 3D version of the map [OR go to Satellite/Layers -> More -> turn on Global View] - 6.
-Hold down the Ctrl (Control) key on your keyboard and click, hold and drag your mouse to move the image (tilt and spin) in 3D space! - 7.
+- 6. Above the + and zoom buttons, you can click on 3D to see a 3D version of the map - 7.
+Click, hold and drag your mouse to move the image - 8.
+Hold down the Ctrl (Control) key on your keyboard and click, hold and drag your mouse to move the image (tilt and spin) in 3D space! - 9.
 To return to the map, click on 2D on the Zoom toolbar, then click on the Map view box in the lower left corner of the map

-3. Search Engine Comparison in Tabs
+Search Engine Comparison in Tabs

-We focussed on Google as a search engine because it is the one used most often: approximately 70% of all searches, in 2020.
+We focussed on Google as a search engine because it is the one used most often: approximately 73% of all searches, in 2018.
 What about the rest of the searches?

-Bing (from Microsoft) powers approx. 13% of searches, Baidu (China) with 12.5%, Yahoo with 2%.
-Other search engines in the top ten include DuckDuckGo, known for its focus on privacy.
+Bing (from Microsoft) powers approx. 8% of searches, Yahoo with 4%.
+Other search engines in the top ten include DuckDuckGo, Ask.com, Baidu (China), WolphramAlpha, Internet Archive, Yandex (Russia).
 From https://netmarketshare.com